pydicom/pydicom/doc/tutorials/dicom_json.rst

 On writing JSON data, the bulk data handler is responsible to store the data so it can be retrieved via the ``BulkDataURI`` saved in the JSON dataset.
-Note that only data which length exceeds the size given by ``bulk_data_threshold`` (by default set to 1024) is handled by the bulk data handler - smaller data is encoded inline.
+Note that only data greater than ``bulk_data_threshold`` (by default set to 1024) is handled by the bulk data handler - smaller data is encoded inline.

   >>> import pydicom
   >>> def bulk_data_handler(data_element):